cilium/cilium/Documentation/gettingstarted.rst

 With Cilium, all containers are connected to a single logical network, with isolation added not based on IP addresses but based on container labels (as we will do in the steps below).
-So with Docker, we simple create a single network named 'net1' for all containers:
+So with Docker, we simply create a single network named 'cilium-net' for all containers:

 ::